+'''

 ngcp-status --integrity

-Make sure the cluster status is ok - on all nodes issue manually:

-• ngcpcfg status - should print OK all the times

-Can be checked on all nodes in parallel, using clish and parallel-ssh:

-- · ngcp-clish "ngcp version summary" ensure all nodes have proper/expected from version across all cluster - ngcp-clish "ngcp version package installed ngcp-ngcp-carrier" ensure the metapackages version is equal to the ngcp version above

-• ngcp-clish "ngcp version package check" - ensure all nodes have identical list of debian package installed.

-All nodes must be identical before and after the upgrade!

-- · ngcp-clish "ngcp cluster ssh connectivity" check SSH connectivity from the current node to all other nodes - ngcp-clish "ngcp cluster ssh crossconnectivity" check SSH connectivity from the all nodes to all other nodes - · ngcp-clish "ngcp monit summary" ensure no errors are there - ngcp-clish "ngcp cluster status" active nodes (with all services running) should print "all", the other "none" - ngcp-clish "ngcp status collective-check" should not report any problems. - · ngcp-clish "ngcp show date" date and time must be in sync on all the servers - · ngcp-clish "ngcp show dns-servers" ensure DNS records are correct to exit from ngcp-clish press Ctrl+Z (or type exit):

 '''

+Make sure the cluster status is OK: on all nodes manually run:

+· ngcpcfg status - must print OK on all nodes

+Check all nodes in parallel, using clish and parallel-ssh:

+- ngcp-clish "ngcp version summary" ensure that all cluster nodes have correct/expected from version - ngcp-clish "ngcp version package installed ngcp-ngcp-carrier" ensure that the metapackages version is equal to the ngcp version above - · ngcp-clish "ngcp version package check" ensure that all nodes have the identical Debian package installed

+Software on all nodes must be identical before and after the upgrade!

+- ngcp-clish "ngcp cluster ssh connectivity" check SSH connectivity from the current node to all other nodes - · ngcp-clish "ngcp cluster ssh crossconnectivity" check SSH connectivity from all nodes to all other nodes - · ngcp-clish "ngcp monit summary" should not report any problems - ngcp-clish "ngcp cluster status" active nodes (with all services running) must print "all", the others must print "none" - · ngcp-clish "ngcp status collective-check" should not report any problems - · ngcp-clish "ngcp show date" date and time must be in sync on all the servers - · ngcp-clish "ngcp show dns-servers" ensure that DNS records are correct to exit from ngcp-clish press Ctrl+Z (or type exit):

+'''

-root@web01b:~# ngcp-clish
+root@web0lb:~# ngcp-clish

 Entering 'clish-enable' view (press Ctrl+Z to exit)...

 exit

-root@web01b:~#
+root@web0lb:~#

 '''

-Run "apt-get update", ensure you have no warnings/errors here.
+Run "apt-get update" on all nodes.
+Ensure that you have no warnings/errors here.

-A cluster failover could be a good idea to see if everything works on the second node too.
-On the standby node issue:
+Test the cluster failover to see if everything works fine on "B" nodes as well.
+On all the standby nodes execute: